 The effective stretching action is based on the body being supported and stabilised in a position that isolates the muscle group.
 Because the Range3D multi-gym guides the legs in each anatomical plane, the user has a complete flexibility training routine for the hip.
 All movements are safely controlled and the range of motion (ROM) is measured electronically to give accurate feedback.

-By doing almost everything for the user, the Range3D multi-gym guarantees correct form.
+By doing almost everything for the user, the Range3D multi-gym ensures correct form.
 The beginner is immediately able to stretch properly, while those with a regular stretching regimen can transfer exercises and notice the difference.

-Range of motion measurement compares left and right legs and quantifies improvement.
+Range of motion measurement compares left and right legs and quantifies improvement

-Ideally suited to the process, from early stages through to restoration of normal function.
+Ideally suited to the process, from early stages through to restoration of normal function

 Stretching action occurs at the hip joint and is not transmitted to the pelvis and lumbar spine.

 Handles for horizontal and vertical movement provide leverage in every exercise position.

 Leg supports are easily raised because of gearing, and safely lowered with braking damper.

 User remains in position throughout the routine.